Maintaining Outdoor Sculptures: How to Clean a Bronze Statue and Protective Waxing of Bronze Sculptures

 – Avoiding placing your sculpture beneath an oak tree.
 Oak trees leach tannins, which can stain marquees, outdoor furniture and sculptures.

-– If you place a sculpture in a flowerbed, be aware that chemicals in the soil of the flower-bed (particularly soil enrichers) can cause colouration around the sculpture’s feet as rain splashes soil over the base of your sculpture.
+- Be considerate of flowerbeds.
+If you place a sculpture in a flowerbed, be aware that chemicals in the soil of the flower-bed (particularly soil enrichers) can cause colouration around the sculpture’s feet as rain splashes soil over the base of your sculpture.
 Most often this presents as a green powder called verdigris.
 Placing the sculpture on a small slab of stone or concrete in the flower bed can minimise enriched soil interacting with your sculpture.

-Happily all these staining issues can be solved with a clean and a re-wax.
+Happily, most staining issues can be solved with a clean and a re-wax.

 If your house is near the coast you may wish to clean and rewax twice a year, to protect against faster greening.
 And we recommend you not place a Foundry Bronze metal statue within seawater or in a swimming pool (see “Can Bronze corrode?
-The simple answer is no,” at the end of this article)
+The simple answer is no,” at the end of this article).

 Intentionally coloured bronze should normally only be waxed using a clear wax, to preserve the patina (colour), while unintentional greening can be treated using the cleaning and waxing process.

-(Above right) Greening usually only affects Foundry Bronze metal statues, and it can be brushed off with a stiff nylon brush and then stained with a wax like Black Bison ‘Medium Oak’
+Greening usually only affects Foundry Bronze metal statues, and it can be brushed off with a stiff nylon brush and then stained with a wax like Black Bison ‘Medium Oak’

 Wait for a warm, sunny day to clean your sculpture.
 This will aid you in the waxing stage.
 (Alternatively, wax your sculpture using a liquid wax, or if you are cleaning it indoors, keep your hairdryer handy for later!)